Shivers (1975 film): Plot

 Linsky arrives at Starliner Towers and goes to the Tudor apartment, as Roger had identified Nick as someone Annabelle might have infected.
 He finds Nick lying in bed, parasites crawling on his abdomen.
 When Linsky examines him more closely, one of the parasites latches onto his cheek.
 Linsky tries to pull it off with pliers, but Nick kills him and swallows the parasite.
 Forsythe tries to flee the complex in her car but is attacked by the infected security guard.
 Before he can rape her, Roger arrives and kills him, and the two hide in the basement.
 Forsythe tells Roger of a dream that mixed eroticism and death, then vomits up a parasite.
 Roger knocks her out and tries to carry her to safety, but they are attacked by a horde of infected sex maniacs.
 Roger is separated from Forsythe and is forced to flee as she is overwhelmed by the infected.

 Roger kills Nick in his apartment, then tries to escape the complex, but is thwarted at every turn.
 He finally makes it to the swimming pool area where he encounters Janine and Betts swimming fully clothed.
 The two walk to the edge of the pool and smile seductively at him as he finds a door to the outside, but the infected block his path and he is pulled into the pool by Janine and Betts.
 The rest of the infected, including the little girl from the elevator, plunge into the pool fully dressed or otherwise and swim towards Roger to hold him down.
 Roger is eventually surrounded and finally infected by Forsythe.

 Roger, Forsythe and the other Starliner residents drive out of the building's garage.
-Early the next morning, news reports encourage listeners not to panic as police investigate an epidemic of sexual assaults in Montreal.
+The next morning, a news report reveals an epidemic of sexual assaults in Montreal as police investigate.